 3. Keyword Meta Tag

-The importance of Meta keyword tags fluctuates from month to month among different search engines.
-There is a debate in the SEO community as to whether or not they help at all on certain search engines.
-In fact, in the summer of 2004 it appeared as if they were losing importance altogether.
+The importance of Meta keyword tags used to fluctuate from month to month among different search engines.
+There used to be a debate in the SEO community as to whether or not they help at all on certain search engines, and over ten years ago, they lost importance altogether.
+Google was no longer counting them as a ranking factor.

-However, since you’ll NEVER be penalized on any search engines for using a small number of relevant targeted keywords in moderation, they can only help you.
+However, that doesn’t mean you shouldn’t know what they are and understand them.
+You’ll NEVER be penalized on any search engines for using a small number of relevant targeted keywords in moderation, and for local site searches they can only help you and your visitors.

 Avoid “stuffing” your keyword meta tags with too many keywords.
 Just use relevant tags that apply directly to the content of that particular page, and limit yourself to eight or so phrases per page.